vitordeoliveira/blog/blogpost/how_use_axum_askama_htmx.md

 	  </body>
 	</html>
 ```
-Now last but not least lets add HTMX to the base
+Now last but not least let's add HTMX to the base
 ```html
 	<!doctype html>
 	<html lang="en">